hemanthrayuduu/magic-genie-explainer/README.md

 ## 🧞‍♂️ About

-Magic Genie Explainer is a Next.js application that uses Google Gemini 2.50 Flash to transform complex sentences or paragraphs into simple explanations a 5-year-old could understand.
-Simply paste your text, click the "Explain it like I'm 5" button, and watch the magic happen!
+Magic Genie Explainer is a Next.js application that uses Google Gemini to transform complex sentences or paragraphs into simple explanations a 5-year-old could understand.
+Simply paste your text, click the "Magic Button," and watch the magic happen!

 ## ✨ Features

 - Simple, intuitive interface built with Next.js and shadcn/ui
-- Beautiful UI with soft gradient background
+- Beautiful UI with Aladdin Genie-inspired color scheme
 - Mobile-friendly and responsive design
-- Google Gemini 2.50 Flash API integration for intelligent simplification
+- Google Gemini API integration for intelligent simplification
 - Child-friendly explanations that avoid jargon
 - Concise responses under 150 words
 - Helpful analogies when appropriate